Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 For example, looking at how other online extensions like "FX on Hulu" have been handled in Canada, we think it's possible that some of the current Discovery+ "exclusives" may air, for the time being, on the Canadian versions of the most closely related TV channels.
 That would mean shows like Bobby and Giada in Italy could air (and we emphasize could) on Food Network Canada, while nature series Mysterious Planet could air on the Canadian versions of Discovery or Animal Planet.
 Even then, they might take several months to appear here.

-Update (March 21, 2021): At least one such spinoff, BattleBots: Bounty Hunters, is now scheduled to air on Discovery Canada on Sundays at 8:00 p.m.
-ET starting March 28.
-This seems to be tied to the series also recently starting to air on Discovery Channel in the U.S., several weeks after its streaming release.
+At least one such spinoff, BattleBots: Bounty Hunters, eventually aired on Discovery Canada on Sundays nights beginning March 28.
+This seems to be tied to the series also starting to air on Discovery Channel in the U.S. around the same time, several weeks after its streaming release.
 (This was first brought to our attention by a poster on the DigitalHome.ca forums.)
+It's possible that this may be extended to other current "Discovery+ exclusives" in the future.

 For spinoffs of TLC shows like the 90 Day Fiancé franchise, the situation is a bit less clear, as the version of TLC available in Canada is the exact same feed distributed in the United States.
 However, even then, it's possible that TLC may preview or eventually repeat these sorts of spinoffs, or put them on its cable on-demand lineup for Canadian viewers, even if they're currently being marketing as Discovery+ exclusives (though so far, the most that's been announced along those lines so far are some pre-launch airings of specific premiere episodes).